trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     Enable optimization of some aggregations by using values that are stored as metadata.
     This allows Presto to execute some simple queries in constant time.
-Currently, this optimization applies to ``max``, ``min`` and ``approx_distinct`` of partition keys and other aggregation insensitive to the cardinality of the input (including ``DISTINCT`` aggregates).
+Currently, this optimization applies to ``max``, ``min`` and ``approx_distinct`` of partition keys and other aggregation insensitive to the cardinality of the input,including ``DISTINCT`` aggregates.
 Using this may speed up some queries significantly.

-    The main drawback is that it can produce incorrect results if the connector returns partition keys for partitions that have no rows.
-In particular, the Hive connector can return empty partitions if they were created by other systems (Presto cannot create them).
+    The main drawback is that it can produce incorrect results, if the connector returns partition keys for partitions that have no rows.
+In particular, the Hive connector can return empty partitions, if they were created by other systems.
+Presto cannot create them.

 ``optimizer.push-aggregation-through-join``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^